ColumbiaJS/generator-columbia-angular/README.md

 brew install rbenv
 brew install rbenv-gem-rehash

+1. Install MongoDB
-1. Install ruby
+2. Install ruby
-2. Install Sass and Compass
+3. Install Sass and Compass
+4. Install hub: `$ brew install hub` or for windows you may have to install hub from source: https://github.com/github/hub.
+For Windows users, you may also be able to install it through Chcolatey [using this project](https://github.com/twsouthwick/github-cli-nuget)
-3. While we're at it, let's just install a bunch of useful gems:
+5. While we're at it, let's just install a bunch of useful gems:

 ```sh
 gem install sass